 - 1 (10.5-ounce) can condensed cream of mushroom soup

 - 1/4 teaspoon salt

 - 1/8 teaspoon pepper

 Pressure Cook The Green Beans

-- Pressure Cook the Green Beans by placing 1/2 cup water in the bottom of the inner liner pot of the Instant Pot.
+- Pressure Cook the Green Beans by placing 1/2 cup chicken broth or water in the bottom of the inner liner pot of the Instant Pot.
 Then add the fresh green beans.

 - Select MANUAL or PRESSURE COOK on HIGH PRESSURE for 2 minutes.
 When Finished, do a QUICK RELEASE by moving the pressure release valve to the VENTING position.

 Combine Ingredients & Heat Through